Outpatient Visit (Diagnostics, Procedures)

-- Be prepared.
-Bring your child’s insurance card, referral paperwork, medication information and any forms you may have received in the mail prior to your visit.
+- Remember to Bring Paperwork.
+Bring your child’s insurance card, pharmacy card, referral paperwork, referring doctor’s records, medication information and any forms you may have received in the mail prior to your visit.

 - Ask questions.
-Make the most of your appointment and write down any questions you have before your appointment and bring them with you.
+Write down any questions you have before your appointment and bring them with you.

 If you have any specific questions on how to prepare for a child’s clinic visit, procedure or diagnostic test, please call the number on your appointment reminder letter or call 901-287-5437 and ask to speak with the nurse in the clinic you are visiting.

 Depending on what clinic or department your child is visiting, you may be at Le Bonheur for a quick check-up or for an all-day appointment.
 Check with the nurse in your area to determine how long you might be here and how to plan accordingly.